Geoarbitrage is short for geographic arbitrage.

 Value Comes from Scarcity

-Dating culture differs a lot in different places, and so do standards of beauty.
+Let's start with dating. — Dating culture differs a lot in different places, and so do standards of beauty.

 Beauty is in the eye of the beholder, and most of us are drawn to exoticness.
-Simply by looking differently, you might already be ahead of the local competition in the dating market.
+Simply by looking differently, you might already be ahead of the local competition in the dating market. ( that's part of the reason I don't use makeup anymore, because I naturally standout with being different. 👀)

 Did you notice you get more attention when abroad?
-Westerners might be asked by bystanders to have their photos when traveling in Asia.
-This happened to me when I was traveling in Armenia, even though Armenian women are quite beautiful.
-I was considered special because Asian features are scarce here.

-However, I think it is quite superficial when others only like you for how you look, not who you are.
+Westerners might be asked by people in the street to have their photos when traveling in Asia.
+This happened to me all the time when I was traveling in Armenia, even though Armenian women are quite beautiful!
+But I was considered special because my looks is scarce here; However, I think it is quite superficial when others only like you for how you look, not who you are.
 I think the real hack is to keep improving yourself.
 Even though your differences can help you stand out at first, relationships are a long-term game.

 “Be worthy of a worthy mate.” —Charlie Munger.